-Nikki - My Dog My Best Friend Passed Away
+My Dog, My Best Friend, Has Passed Away

 A Best Friend

 Several years ago I became ill, sleeping long hours, constant headaches, and continual weakness.
 It was at this time I inherited Nikki.
 She was a mixed 4 year old, 20 pound mixed cocker breed.
-Her hind legs were longer than the front with an overhanging forehead.
-I wasn't much of a pet lover then, but she needed a home so I got suckered in.
+Her hind legs were longer than her front, she had a overhanging forehead.
+I wasn't much of a pet lover then, but she needed a home so reluctantly took her in.

-Over the next several months we spent more time together.
-I stayed home a lot because of my illness.
-Nikki was a comfort to have around and became a great companion in the process.
+In the months to come something strange happened - Nikki grew on me.
+The more time we spent together the more I understood just how comforting a pet can be.
+You see, I stayed home a lot because of my illness.
+Isolated from social activities, void of human contact, so Nikki was a comfort to have around..she became a great companion in the process.

 Nikki's Illness - What I Learned

 I took Nikki to the groomers once a month.
 The groomer we used worked out of a veterinarians office close to our home.
 One day the groomer informed us that she was relocating her business to her home.
 I liked the groomer, so I continued taking Nikki to her.
-A strange thing happen after Nikki's first visit to the groomers new location (her home), Nikki came home sort of lethargic; scratching and sick looking.
-I didn't think much of it, a few days past and she was normal again.
+A strange thing happen after Nikki's first visit to the groomers new location (her home), Nikki came home sort of lethargic, continuously scratching herself, and just looking sickly.
+A few days past, she regained normality, so I passed it off as a bug of sorts.

-A month passed and it was time for Nikki's grooming again.
-I took her back to the same groomer as usual, but this time I was curious about the environment inside her house.
-It was dark and looked dirty.
-Unfortunately, I didn't do this investigation until after the grooming.
+The next month came and it was time for another grooming.
+I took her back to the same groomer, but this time I was curious about the environment inside her house.
+I silently gasped, the grooming area was so dark and dirty - how did I not inspect the condition of this house before subjecting Nikki to this..my gut told me Nikki was headed for more problems, I was right.

-The scratching intensified, she lost her appetite and went from 20 pounds down to 14 pounds in a matter of weeks.
-This time the situation was serious and it was time to consult with a veterinarian.
+The scratching intensified, she lost her appetite and went from 20 to 14 pounds in a matter of weeks.
+This time the situation was serious - it was time to consult with a veterinarian.

-Nikki hadn't eaten in three days and the vet hydrated her, but Nikki refused solid food.
-Tests and blood work was done, but the cause of this decline in health was still a mystery.
+Nikki hadn't eaten in three days, the doctor hydrated her, but Nikki refused solid food.
+Tests and blood work was done, but the decline in health was still a mystery.

 As sick as I was we went to the vets everyday for her tests and hydration, as she had not eaten for 5-6 days now.

-In my research I came across something called Addison disease.
+In researching, I came across something called Addison disease.
 This disease can be hard to diagnosis because it masks itself in other ways such as kidney failure or pituitary failure.

 I approached the vet with the information I found, and coincidentally the vet had came to the same conclusion.
 Addison disease is the failure of the adrenal glands to produce a balance of chemicals required to survive - a potentially deadly disease.

 The treatment was monthly injections of a shot called "DOCP."
-This injection would be for the rest of Nikki's life.
-It ran about $50.00 a month.
+This injections would have to be given for as long as she lived.
+The financial burden wasn't too bad - around $50.00 a month.

 We immediately started Nikki on these injections and all seemed well, but it wasn't.